Software Alternatives, Accelerators & Startups

 • Taking notes on podcasts/audiobooks

 When I want to take notes on something I'm listening to, like a book quote or a thought I have while listening, I stop and make a note right then.
 Because I don't know if the next paragraph is going to suck me in more and make me forget whatever I wanted to note.
 I have a few ways to do this.
 I often take a voice recorder with me in the car, so if I have interesting ideas while driving I can just push a button,...
-Source: 5 months ago
+Source: over 1 year ago

 View more